For students

 Sing and play: melody

 Sing along with the melody on a neutral syllable.
-Choose one that matches the feel — "la" or "ya" for smooth, "ba" or "da" for more detached and pronounced.
+Choose one that matches the feel of the piece — "la" or "ya" for smooth, "ba" or "da" for more detached and pronounced.

 #25